SOIL PROTECTION

 With the open trench construction, we can react flexibly to local conditions during the construction work.
 Various trenchless methods can involve higher costs, longer construction times and limited ranges.
 They are used depending on specific spatial conditions.

-More on the various construction methods under
+More on the various construction methods under Construction methods and recultivation.

 3. Soil recultivation